Automattic/Gravatar-SDK-Android/docs/get-started/usage-quickeditor.md

 # Quick Editor Module usage

-The `:gravatar-quickeditor` module provides a fully featured component that allows the user to modify their avatar without leaving your app.
+The `:gravatar-quickeditor` module provides a fully featured component that allows the user to modify their Gravatar profile information, including their avatar and "About" details, without leaving your app.

+The Quick Editor's functionality can be tailored using `QuickEditorScopeOption` to define what the user can edit.
+This allows for a focused experience depending on the desired interaction:
+*   **`QuickEditorScopeOption.avatarPicker()`**: Launches the Quick Editor focused solely on avatar management.
+Users can select an existing image, upload a new one, or remove their current Gravatar through a streamlined interface.
+This scope is ideal when you only need to offer avatar editing capabilities.
+*   **`QuickEditorScopeOption.aboutEditor()`**: This option presents the Quick Editor with tools to modify the user's "About" profile section.
+This typically includes details such as their display name, full name, pronouns, a public description or bio, and current location.
+*   **`QuickEditorScopeOption.avatarPickerAndAboutEditor()`**: For a comprehensive profile editing experience, this combined scope allows users to modify both their avatar and their "About Me" details.
+The Quick Editor will provide a way to navigate between the avatar editing and "About" sections seamlessly without needing to close and re-launch the component.

-To do that the QuickEditor needs an authorization token to perform requests on behalf of the user.
+For all of this to be possible, the QuickEditor needs an authorization token to perform requests on behalf of the user.
 There are two ways for that:

 ### 1. Let the Quick Editor handle the OAuth flow